Lapland-UAS-Tequ/tequ-jetson-nodered-tensorflow/README.md

 https://github.com/Lapland-UAS-Tequ/tequ-tf2-ca-training-pipeline

+#  libtensorflow

-# Build libtensorflow 2.11 from source
+## Build libtensorflow 2.11 from source

 Tested with Jetson AGX Orin, Jetpack 5.0.2, might work with other setups or might not.